continuouspipe/continuouspipe/documentation/content/remote-development/working-with-different-environments.md

 ## When You Have An Existing Environment Built Using a Token {#token-mode}

 If you have already set up a remote development environment using a token, you can use the `--kube-environment-name|-e` option to run commands against a different environment than the one specified during setup.

+{{< note title="Note" >}}
+The environment must be on the same cluster as the token built environment to use the `--kube-environment-name` option.
+{{< /note >}}

 The commands you can use with a token setup and the `--kube-environment-name` option are: